Simple and Honest Confidence Intervals in Nonparametric Regression: General results

 where the $o(1)$ term in the second equality is uniform over $f\in\mathcal{F}$.
-Note that the second condition implies that the standard deviation does not depend on the underlying function $f$ asymptotically.
-As we show in Appendix~\ref{verification_sec} in the supplemental materials, this condition (as well as the other conditions used in this section) holds whenever the renormalization heuristics of \citet{DoLo92} can be formalized.
-This includes most classical nonparametric problems, such as estimation of a density or conditional mean, or its derivative, evaluated at a point (which may be a boundary point).
-In Section~\ref{examples_sec}, we show that~\eqref{bias_var_scale_eq} holds with $\gamma_{b}=p$, and $\gamma_{s}=-1/2$ under mild regularity conditions when $\hat{T}(h;k)$ is a local polynomial estimator of a conditional mean at a point, and $\mathcal{F}(\SC)$ consists of functions with $p$th derivative bounded by $\SC$.
+We show in \begin{NoHyper}\Cref{verification_sec}\end{NoHyper} that this condition will hold whenever the renormalization heuristics of \citet{DoLo92} can be formalized.
+This includes most classical nonparametric problems, such as estimation of a density or a conditional mean, or its derivative, evaluated at a point (which may be a boundary point).
+In \Cref{sec:inference-point-theory}, we show that~\eqref{bias_var_scale_eq} holds with $\gamma_{b}=p$, and $\gamma_{s}=-1/2$ under mild regularity conditions when $\hat{T}(h;k)$ is a local polynomial estimator of a conditional mean at a point, and $\mathcal{F}(\SC)$ consists of functions with $p$th derivative bounded by $\SC$.